zethzeth/dotfiles/README.md

 # Zeth's dotfiles

+## Installation

 This setup is inspired by this post: [https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/](https://developer.atlassian.com/blog/2016/02/best-way-to-store-dotfiles-git-bare-repo/) and this: [https://news.ycombinator.com/item?id=11070797](https://news.ycombinator.com/item?id=11070797) (StreakyCobra's comment).

+### This has already been done:

+  - Ensuring that this line is in the `.zshrc`-file: `alias config='/usr/bin/git --git-dir=$ZUSERHOMEDIR/.zcfg/ --work-tree=$ZUSERHOMEDIR'` ...
+What it does it, that I can write 'config' (maybe from anywhere) and then it'll show my the files that I've changed from my monitored dotfile-setup.
+  - Ensuring that the `.zcfg`-folder is in the `.gitignore`-file.

+### This must be done:

+  - Do a --bare-clone of this repo: `git clone --bare https://github.com/zethodderskov/dotfiles.git $HOME/.zcfg` (Remember to give the absolut path, if it's a root user doing this operation).
+  - Checkout the files (to the home-dir):  `config checkout` (and rename/delete existing files blocking the checkout).
+  - Do this: `config config --local status.showUntrackedFiles no`
+  - Then change content of the `.zenv-variables`-file, so it matches the user.
+  - Clone Zsh (http://ohmyz.sh/): `sh -c "$(curl -fsSL https://raw.github.com/robbyrussell/oh-my-zsh/master/tools/install.sh)"`
+  - Install Powerlevel-theme: `git clone https://github.com/bhilburn/powerlevel9k.git ~/.oh-my-zsh/custom/themes/powerlevel9k` (Remember to give the absolut path, if it's a root user doing this operation).
+  - Change default shell:  `which zsh` and then `chsh -s /bin/zsh`
+  - Then logout and login and check that it's Zshell being used with the correct theme.
+  - Then clone Vundle: `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim`
+  - Go to the `$HOME`-folder (`/root/` for root-user), and ensure that the `.vimrc`-file in there has this line: `source ~/.vim/vimrcfiles/.globalvimrc` (customized to the users home-dir).
+  - Then open vim and write: `:PluginInstall`

+...
+And that should be the basic setup.
+See below for an elaborated version.

-## Programs
+## Troubleshooting (in-depth installation)

 **VIM**
 ...On Ubuntu
   - First do this: `sudo apt-get install software-properties-common python-software-properties` [http://lifeonubuntu.com/ubuntu-missing-add-apt-repository-command/](http://lifeonubuntu.com/ubuntu-missing-add-apt-repository-command/).
   - Then do this: [http://tipsonubuntu.com/2016/09/13/vim-8-0-released-install-ubuntu-16-04/](http://tipsonubuntu.com/2016/09/13/vim-8-0-released-install-ubuntu-16-04/)

 ...On Mac...
 With Brew (obviously).